 - Google Play Music

-- YouTube Music (requires YouTube Red subscription)
+- YouTube Music (US only) (requires YouTube Red subscription)

 If you happen to own any smart home devices, you can use Google Home to control them via voice command.
 Nest, Philips Hue, Samsung SmartThings and a few other services are supported here, and we’re happy to see most of the well-known brands on the list.